Yale-BIM/f21-assignments/assignment-1/README.md

     b.
 Extract the position of the moving object relative to the "camera_link" frame from the transformation queried from step (a).

     c.
-Project the moving object on a virtual camera positioned in the "camera_link" frame.
+Project the position of the moving object to the image of a virtual camera positioned in the "camera_link" frame.
+The projection operation should use the following intrinsic camera calibration parameters:
-    This camera should output images in VGA format (640 x 480 pixels) and project 3D points according to the following intrinsic calibration parameters:

     ```python
     cx=320       # x-coordinate of principal point in terms of pixel dimensions